loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 Take the following scenario as example:

-> A Picture model belongs to either an Employee model or a Reader model
+> A Picture model belongs to either an Employee model or a Product model

 A hasMany polymorphic relation means:

-- There are two properties created in model Picture, one serves as a discriminator, which states what model the picture belongs to, and the other one serves as a foreignKey, which is the id(or primaryKey) value of either the author or reader.
+- There are two properties created in model Picture, one serves as a discriminator, which states what model the picture belongs to, and the other one serves as a foreignKey, which is the id(or primaryKey) value of either the employee or product.

-- There are CRUD apis added to modelFrom(Employee and Reader), by which you can create/modify/delete modelTo instance that belongsTo it.
-For example, `author.pictures.create()` creates a new picture belongsTo author.
+- There are CRUD apis added to modelFrom(Employee and Product), by which you can create/modify/delete modelTo instance that belongsTo it.
+For example, `employee.pictures.create()` creates a new picture belongsTo employee.

 If you want to have the api which retrieves the model that a modelTo instance belongsTo, which in our case is `picture.imageable()`, make sure you also define the corresponding belongsTo relation described in the next section [BelongsTo polymorphic relations](#belongsto-polymorphic-relations)